celery/celery/docs/userguide/tasks.rst

 .. attribute:: Task.rate_limit

-    Set the rate limit for this task type which limits the number of tasks that can be run in a given time frame.
+    Set the rate limit for this task type (limits the number of tasks that can be run in a given time frame).
 Tasks will still complete when a rate limit is in effect, but it may take some time before it's allowed to start.